-Nowadays, being a Creative working on product design could be challenging.
+Nowadays, being Creative could be challenging but working with the right product design tools make it easier.
 Every day, after you got your favorite cup of coffee, for the rest of the day, you need to be a User Experience Designer, User Interface Designer, Product Designer, Workshoper, Researcher, Facilitator, and be at every meeting.
 It is a daily routine for you.

 As a Designer, you are probably a part of each step of the product design process.
 If I am right, you and your team are overwhelmed by requests, asap tasks, and problems that need to be solved quickly.
 There is too much information around you.
 It would be best if you learned which are essential in product design and only information noise.
 Being always on the same page is difficult and time-consuming.